DayeQi/Hello-world/README.md

 You can run your preferred analysis on it.

-**Note:** The groups that have insufficient cases for statistical analysis have been removed from the dataset.
+**Note:** The groups with insufficient cases for statistical analysis have been removed from the dataset.